Dschneider56/NetworkDesign/ReadMe.txt

 			- "send_packets" takes a list of byte arrays and sends them through a socket one at a time.
 When the last packet is sent, a terminator character sequence is sent to signal that the complete message has been sent.

-			- "receive_packets" continuously receives the packets being sent until it receives a terminator sequence.
+			- "receive_packets" continuously receives the packets being sent until it all expected packets are received.
 			 It then returns a list of byte arrays representing each packet.

-			- "short_sleep" is a very short delay thats called between sending packets in send_packets.
-This prevents data loss.
+			- "parse_packets" parses the sequence number, checksum, and data from the packet

+			- "corrupt_ack" has a random chance (odds determined by the user) to corrupt the received ack

+			- "corrupt_checksum" has a random chance (odds determined by the user) to corrupt the received checksum

 test.py			- This is the main executable; Run this script to initiate the Client -> Server -> Client communication process.